-- A. Continue to implement the Road and Access Plan. - B. Continue to plan all roads and access to keep them to a minimum. - C. Continue road inventory project using GPS and collect information regarding use, work needs, and future use needs. - D. Allocate a portion of the newly reinstated recreation offer to monitoring/enforcement of illegal motorized use.
+- A. Continue to implement the Road and Access Plan. - B. Continue to plan all roads and access to keep them to a minimum. - C. Continue road inventory project using GPS and collect information regarding use, work needs, and future use needs. - D. Monitor/enforce illegal motorized use.